If marriage shows us the shape of the gospel, singleness shows us its sufficiency.

 “7 Myths about Singleness makes the glory of Jesus, a single man, more obvious in ways helpful to us all.
 Sam Allberry opens our eyes to how we can better understand ourselves and one another, how we can better steward our married or single lives, and especially how we can stop chasing the myths that break our hearts.
 He does this by showing us more of Jesus where it can be hard to find him—in the real lives we are living right now.
 So this married man was turning these pages thinking, ‘I need this.
 I am helped by this!’
 I think you too will be helped.”

-Ray Ortlund, Lead Pastor, Immanuel Church, Nashville, Tennessee
+Ray Ortlund, Pastor to Pastors, Immanuel Church, Nashville, Tennessee

 “Far too often, the church regards single Christians as people who need to be fixed or fixed up.
 Sam Allberry provides a pastoral guide to correct this and help the church live like the family of God.
 I am grateful to God for Sam Allberry and for this new book!”